Deposit/Payments FAQs

 -

-Is shipping safe for the birds?
+Is the shipping process safe for birds?

 -

-What is inside of the shipping carrier?
+What is contained within the shipping carrier?

 -